sunrise-choir/sunrise-social-android-app/README.md

 ## Hints, tips and known issues

 - replication in go is unexpectedly slow.
 Cryptix gets replication speeds ~100 times faster on an iphone with comparable specs to my andoid phone.
 We're not sure if it's about fs access or what.
+- If you update the graphql schema or queries, or you change the gobot .aar file, you should do a `File->Invalidate Caches / Restart` in android studio.
+In fact, do this any time you think android studio is being _spooky_.
 - app files location on the phone
 - graphql schema
 - blob loading